pscholl/cmotion/README.md

 ## Gotchas

  The broadcast receiver does not receive the above mentioned when the package has been just installed.
 In order for it to work the application must have been started at least once!
+This is a security measure of Android.